thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 ---

 ## Situation
-Suppose you have built a site, it works great, the client loves it, you launch it, and the client still loves it.
+Suppose you build a site, it works great, the client loves it, you launch it, and the client still loves it.
 Yay!
 Now life goes on, and six months later, the client comes back to you saying they see a red box when they are logged in, with a message about security updates.
 You look and see that Drupal core, ctools, rules, views, commerce, date, and a handful of other modules have updates availalbe.
 Some are security updates, and others are bugfix/feature updates.

-So you want to updates this code to resolve security issues and improve the functionality of the site.
+So you want to update this code to resolve security issues and improve the functionality of the site.
 But how can you be sure that these code updates will not hurt or break any of the existing functionality?
-You could revisit all of your feature work from 6 months to a year ago, and confirm that those features still work as intended.
-But that can be time consuming and disrupt your other work, just reminding yourself what all that functionality was.
+You could revisit all of your feature work from six months to a year ago and confirm that those features still work as intended.
+But that can be time consuming and disrupt your other work.

-So how do you make updates, whether updating contrib code or doing new custom work, with confidence that you're not breaking essential funcionality, without wasting countless hours doing a bunch of manual testing?
+So how do you make updates, whether updating contrib code or doing new custom work, with confidence that you're not breaking essential funcionality and without wasting countless hours doing a bunch of manual testing?

 ## A better solution: automated testing.